natereem24/UCI-ELK/README.md

 [filebeat-playbook.yml](https://github.com/natereem24/UCI-ELK/blob/master/filebeat-playbook.yml)

 These beats allow us to collect the following information from each machine:

 •	The filebeat elasticach module usually deals with audit logs, depreciation logs, gc logs, server logs, and slow logs.

 •	The metricbeat module collects info such as cpu usage, memory, disk, network, and other varying options of a system.

+# 5. Kibana

+Examples of how Kibana will look when it monitors a webserver: